jr-cologne/login-script/README.md

 5. Open the file *php/config.php* in your editor and change the login settings for your database connection.
 Also you can make some changes to the other settings, if you want to.
 6. Now you should be ready to start!

-If you have any trouble installing the login script, find a bug or have a question, open up a Issue and I will try to help you.
+If you have any trouble installing the login script, you found a bug or you have got a question, open up a Issue and I will try to help you.

 ## Contributions